andreasvc/disco-dop/docs/fileformats.rst

     #500    VP  --  --  0
     #EOS 0

 An optional lemma field is supported.
-Secondary edges are ignored.
+Secondary edges may or may not be preserved but mostly ignored.
 The preamble listing the tag sets is ignored and not reproduced when trees are written in this format.

 This format is supported when input is read incrementally from standard input with the ``treedraw`` and ``treetransforms`` commands.